4ndykhang99/Hoc_Hanh_Cac_Kieu/Interview.md

 - willing to listen and learn
 - persistent

-## 7. What do you expect anything from my company/ this position ?
+## 7. What do you expect anything from my company/ this position?
 - Training course in knowledge and skill

 - A clear proficiency pathway